UnearthedArcana/B_Spells/Log.md

 TO DO 24: Further update prest scroll code  (need to further update it, check for spell type, include specific res spells where I know they exist (e.g. in FnP)

+TO DO 25: Issue with priest scrolls - at least one subspell being added as a scroll (214W DUHM) Find and Eliminate!

+TO DO 26: Scroll component: missing icons in BGII.
+Add! (get from bg1 and/or iwd)

+TO DO 27: Scrolls in iwdee (converts sum mon subspells e.g. sppr329)

+TO DO 28: Scrolls (at least in iwdee) don't cast the right damn spell!
+All cast sppr101 it seems...

+Version 0.89.10

+2019-12-09

+- Priest scrolls: now actually cast the right spells... duh!

+- Imporoved scroll placement to work with iwdee

+2019-12-08

+- Fixed issue where DUHM subspell scroll and shaman scrolls (lev 1 and 2) was being added to stores - scrolls still being created tho...)

+- Improved scroll placement using camcode!

 Version 0.89.09

 2019-12-07